isomorphic-software/smartclient-docs/kb_topics/automatedTesting.md

 #### Selenium WebDriver

-WebDriver uses browser-specific drivers to enable Selenium interaction.
-SmartClient provides WebDriver support with the same custom locator strategies and commands as Selenese.

-For most use cases, we recommend Playwright or Cypress over WebDriver, as they provide a more modern development experience.
-WebDriver remains useful for teams with existing Java/Selenium infrastructure or specific integration requirements.
+WebDriver, supported since Selenium 2, uses a different basic architecture in which a driver is added to each browser to enable Selenium interaction, instead of doing so from JavaScript.

+Support for WebDriver-based testing for SmartClient is now available with the same custom locator strategies and custom commands as we provide for Selenese. **However, we continue to recommend Selenese rather than WebDriver-based Selenium, because Webdriver requires Java programming skills.** Tests created in Selenium IDE and stored in Selenese can be executed by a variety of tools without requiring Java skills, including our own [testRunner](testRunner.md#kb-topic-testrunner).
+Most ways of running WebDriver tests involve Java coding skills or at least the ability to work with a Java IDE.
+This tends to mean that all QA personnel must either have Java skills or drain the time of Java developers on repetitive tasks.

+Ultimately, our current recommendation is to use Selenium IDE and Selenese exclusively or at least primarily.
+If there are critically important tests that you can only build via WebDriver, use WebDriver for those tests only, or use manual testing for those tests.

 **WebDriver Usage**

-You can use Selenium IDE to record tests, then use `SeleneseRunner` to convert the Selenese to Java code that uses SmartClient locators and our WebDriver wrappers.
+When using WebDriver, we recommend using Selenum IDE as a starting point to record and store tests.
+You can then call `SeleneseRunner` to convert that Selenese to Java code that uses SmartClient locators and invokes the appropriate APIs on our WebDriver wrappers.

-To retrieve locators for hand-written tests, use [AutoTest.installLocatorShortcut](../classes/AutoTest.md#classmethod-autotestinstalllocatorshortcut) (key-combo plus click) or [AutoTest.getLocator](../classes/AutoTest.md#classmethod-autotestgetlocator) from the [Developer Console](debugging.md#kb-topic-debugging).

-**NOTE:** Do not use Selenium IDE's built-in WebDriver export feature; it doesn't support custom commands or locators.
+Once you become familiar with what code is generated for common interactions, you may want to write tests directly without using Selenium IDE.
+In this case, you can retrieve locators for specific elements in a couple of ways.
+The [AutoTest.installLocatorShortcut](../classes/AutoTest.md#classmethod-autotestinstalllocatorshortcut) method allows developers to retieve a locator for the element under the mouse via a simple key-combo plus click.
+Alternatively you can use [AutoTest](../classes/AutoTest.md#class-autotest) APIs, such as [AutoTest.getLocator](../classes/AutoTest.md#classmethod-autotestgetlocator), which takes a [Canvas](../classes/Canvas.md#class-canvas) or DOM element, to get the locators you need.
+These can be invoked by evaluating script while a SmartClient page is loaded (from the [Developer Console](debugging.md#kb-topic-debugging) or from the native browser console).

+**NOTE:** Selenium IDE has an option to export tests as WebDriver-compatible code. **Do not use** this feature, it exports useless code that doesn't understand custom commands, custom locators, or other key features of Selenium IDE.
 Use `SeleneseRunner` instead.

 **WebDriver Classes overview**

-For certain tests it can make sense to use WebDriver Java support directly.
+Storing and executing Selenese tests recorded in the Selenium IDE is recommended as the primary approach for using WebDriver.
+However, for certain rare tests it can make sense to use WebDriver Java support directly.

 SmartClient support for WebDriver is based around 3 different Java classes: